Rethinking Major Gift Fundraising

 In reviewing thirty years of work in the nonprofit sector, I look back and say to myself, “well, everyone knows those things.”
 But in truth, no one has walked in my shoes – nor in yours – and no one else has experienced the world in the exact same way as you or I have.

-From the world of, “just tell me I can’t do it, and I will,” I wanted to point out articles and posts on Carolyn’s Nonprofit Blog designed to help with your major gift fundraising, and in some cases, to challenge standard assumptions.
+From my mindset of, “just tell me I can’t do it, and I will,” I wanted to point out articles and posts on Carolyn’s Nonprofit Blog designed to help with your major gift fundraising, and in some cases, to challenge standard assumptions.

 “Nonprofits and Startups | Birds of a Feather” notes how similar major gift campaign preparation is with launching a for-profit business startup.
 In fact, I suggest 3 Day Startup, which I reference in the article, create a new course with nonprofit social good enterprises in mind.
 Times are changing and I welcome those changes.
 I find more often today that nonprofits want to move away from the arrogance they perceive as being inherent in traditional major gift fundraising, toward a more egalitarian “crowdfunding” approach.
 For help with crowdfunding, see the resource page on this blog.